Chapter 1: Not ready to accept

 Gohan let a breath he didn't know he was holding, finally gaining control over his Saiyan instincts.
 Instead of being mortified at the brutal thoughts, he felt satisfied he was in control.
 He decided Hercule didn't really deserve his wrath.
 The man was puny and harmless after all.

 A mischievous smile graced his face.
 He had thought of a way to appease both his human and his Saiyan sides.
-He wouldn't hurt the 'savior' physically.
+He wouldn't hurt the 'saviour' physically.
 After all, there were much funnier ways to get some payback.

 Cell (perfect 50 percent): 700,000,000